Argentonia: History

-Jorge Lanata hosting the immersive radio event.

 The Rosario engineer Leonardo Penotti was the only partner outside the city of Buenos Aires.

 In 2007, it obtained the partnership in the Spanish-language users registry in Argentina of the immersive platform Second Life, owned by Linden Lab.

 The company began using the open-source server platform for hosting virtual worlds and metaverses OpenSimulator in its commercial developments in 2008, hosting it on its own virtual dedicated server.

 In the active period of the company, its founders give talks, interviews, workshops and exhibitions in institutions on Elearning, immersive education, virtual technology in marketing, gamification, among other topics throughout Argentina, Latin America and Spain.

 It remained active until 2010 after the dissolution in common agreement of its founding partners.

 Corporate culture

 Among the services they offered were digital marketing on Web 2.0 platforms, digital media projects, internet branding and produce techno-cultural concepts.

 Mainly, they designed immersive dynamic contexts to promote new digital tools in companies, institutions and organizations such as remote working, educational technology and gamification developments.